aimms/documentation/webui/quick-start.rst

         }
     }

-The *Supply* and *Demand* parameters may be initialized e.g., by using some random draws from uniform distributions, while the parameter *UnitCost* may be initialized e.g., based on the (straight) distance between two locations (see further below).
+The *Supply* and *Demand* parameters may be initialized e.g., by using some random draws from uniform distributions, while the parameter *UnitCost* may be initialized e.g., based on the (straight line) distance between two locations (see further below).

 Creating an empty WebUI
 -----------------------